codery12321/ECE270/lab12/README.md

       );
 ```
 ## Step 2: Flash and demonstrate your design on the FPGA

-If you're directly using the instantiation above, your "lander" will do the following: <br />
+If you're directly using the instantiation above, your "lander" will do the following:
 - It will appear 4500 feet above the moon, so your altitude will show 4500.
 - It will stay in the same exact spot, since thrust and gravity are set equal to each other at 5 ft/s2.
 Velocity was initialized to 0, so it'll stay that way until you change the thrust.
 - It will consume fuel (or gas on the display) at the rate of 5 units/clock cycle.
 The fuel should not run out, otherwise you will no longer be able to turn on your lander's thrusters!